Meet the team

 Originally from Ohio, Liz Rosino Wright has a long history of creative projects and pursuits as a professional artist, clothing designer, video producer, small business owner, craft fair founder, and museum researcher.
 She holds a BFA from the Columbus College of Art and Design and a MA from the University of Washington.
 She considers herself a lifelong learner and enjoys the challenges and thrills of learning a new skill and supporting others to do the same.

 Liz is the conceptual lead of Assembly.
-She develops and teaches classes, runs daily operations, and steers the ship towards providing the most fun, accessible, and high quality creative educational experiences around.
+She develops and teaches classes with a focus on the fiber arts, runs daily operations, and steers the ship towards providing the most fun, accessible, and high quality creative educational experiences around.

 Born in Portland, Brian Wright has played drums in over 30 Northwest bands and has performed on around 50 albums, TV shows, and film scores.
 His love of DIY spans from music to crafts and everything in between.
 He got his crafting start with altering and repairing his clothing on a vintage Kenmore sewing machine.
 He spent a day watching Youtube videos just learning how to thread the machine!
 Brian holds an MFA from California Institute of the Arts and appreciates all things unconventional.

 Brian supports a wide variety of functions, such as strategic planning, studio and equipment maintenance, and testing out new class ideas.